 On Tuesday night at the Larne festival, accordion music could be heard faintly at the back of the hall.
 The sound was coming from upstairs, where a local accordion band was playing hymns in a practice session that culminated in the National Anthem.
 Downstairs, at the other end of the hall, a pretty girl from Belfast with rippling, dark hair, and a black dress accessorised with traditional Irish lace cuffs and collars, was gliding slowly to an old set dance invented by a dance master from County Kerry at the start of the 1800s, not realising that her feet were also pitter pattering in tune to “God Save the Queen.”

 The Larne Irish Folk dancing festival is an example of how to be tolerant and courteous and enjoy the Irish cultural traditions that we all share, regardless of religion or political affiliation.
-It is also typical of the real Larne and not the Larne that the papers have been describing over the past few weeks.

 I have explored the phenomenon of Catholic-Protestant solidarity in Irish folk dancing in my current book and I’ll also be talking about it on Thursday 1st June at 7pm at the Larne Arts Centre.